Environmental Conservation Police Q&A

 Q: Can I keep my fishing license in my vehicle when I am fishing so it doesn’t get wet?

-A: No. You must be in possession of your license or other valid proof (see License Information) when fishing.
+A: No. You must be in possession of your license or other valid proof (see License Requirements) when fishing.

 Q: Can I continue to fish once I have caught and kept my daily limit?